astorDev/nist/queries/include/article/index.md

 }
 ```

-Of course, a simple query is something when REST is well-known to be good.
-But what if we want to introduce a pagination?
-It is likely we'll need to get a `total` number of rows, if we want to show how many pages we have.
+Of course, REST is well-known to be good at simple queries.
+But what if we want to introduce pagination?
+It is likely we'll need to get a `total` number of rows to show how many pages we have.

-The easiest solution will be to just add the parameter to the response.
+The easiest solution would be to just add the parameter to the response.
 However, it will mean that we will need to do an additional query on **every** `GET transaction` request.
 Gladly, there is a solution that is also pretty simple, but is much more flexible:

 > Allow inclusion of additional information via an `include` parameter.

-Here's how an example pagination query might look like
+Here's what an example pagination query might look like

 ```http
 GET /transactions?limit=2&include=total